Headless Browser Fallback Strategies: Reading State Registries That Have No Usable API

 return context

-async def execute_fallback(self, workflow: ComplianceWorkflow) -> Dict[str, Any]:
+async def execute_fallback(self, workflow: ComplianceWorkflow) -> dict[str, Any]:

-"""Execute single-intent fallback with structured audit logging."""
+"""Run a single-intent fallback with structured, audit-grade logging."""

 async with self.semaphore: